 Data Science & Analytics Master’s Degree

 The DSA is designed with an in-depth, technically-rigorous core curriculum followed by domain-specialized emphasis area courses.
 Advanced Big Data and Analytics tools and techniques are used throughout the program coursework.
-Courses are delivered as 8-week/module online courses.
+Courses are delivered as 8-week online modules.
 Additionally, students spend one week each spring on campus with faculty during an executive session.

 Data Science as a Collaborative Lifecycle